Compute

 Logging In and Initializing Jenkins

-1. On the CCE console, click the target cluster.
-Choose Networking in the navigation pane.
-On the Services tab page, view the Jenkins access mode.
+1. On the CCE console, click the name of the target cluster to access the cluster console.
+Choose Services & Ingresses in the navigation pane.
+On the Services tab, view the Jenkins access mode.

 2. Enter EIP:8080 of the load balancer in the browser address box to visit the Jenkins configuration page.